starfederation/datastar/site/static/md/how_tos/how_to_redirect_the_page_from_the_backend.md

 data: script window.location.href = "/guide"
 ```

-Here's how it would look using the SDKs.
+Here's how it might look using the SDKs.

 !!!CODE_SNIPPET:how_tos/redirect_1!!!